dimagi/commcare-hq/corehq/apps/es/README.rst

    - *(Optional)* If the reindex involves other meta-index changes (shards, mappings, etc), also update those configurations at this time.

-     **Note** Currently the Adapter will not support reindexing on specific environments but it would be compatible to accommodate it in future.
-This support will be added once we get to V5 of ES.

    - Configure ``create_document_adapter`` to return an instance of ``ElasticMultiplexAdapter`` by passing in ``secondary`` index name.